 Make three bandanas from a fat quarter bundle (18×21 inches each) for $8 total.
 Choose prints that complement your home aesthetic—geometric patterns for modern spaces, florals for farmhouse vibes.
 Pre-wash cotton twice so it won’t shrink after your dog’s inevitable puddle jump.
 Double-stitch the point where it wraps around the collar for reinforcement, especially if you’re using an Automatic Ball Launcher for Dogs for high-energy fetch sessions that put fabric to the test.

-Actionable tip: Cut bandanas slightly larger than you think you need—you can always fold the top edge down for a smaller fit, but you can’t add fabric back once it’s trimmed.
+Actionable tip: Cut the bandanas slightly larger than you think you need as you can always fold down the top edge to make them smaller but you can not add fabric to it after it has been cut.

 📸 Photo credit: Instagram @winstonthecockapoo.ky